What is the Full Form of IPO?

 C – Syndicate of Underwriters

 In this arrangement, more than one investment bankInvestment BankInvestment banking is a specialized banking stream that facilitates the business entities, government and other organizations in generating capital through debts and equity, reorganization, mergers and acquisition, etc. is involved in selling the company’s shares.
 Out of these banks, one will lead and form a syndicate, as well as form a mutually beneficial alliance with others.

 After selecting the investment bank, an engagement letter will be prepared by both the party in which all the terms and conditions are mentioned like all the out of pocket expenses incurred by the underwriter will be reimbursed by the issuing company, underwriter discount, which is the difference between the sale price of the share to the public and purchase price of the underwriter from the company.

 Letter of intentLetter Of IntentA letter of intent, also known as LOI, is a preliminary contract containing key terms of a prospective business deal between two or more parties.
 It is common in business transactions, for example, the sale, purchase, merger, or formation of a joint venture. includes the underwriter’s commitment as per the arrangement to the issuing company and dedication given by the company to an underwriter that the company will provide all the relevant information relating to this IPO.

 #5 – Underwriting Agreement

-After complete, all the above things underwriting agreement will be executed between the company and underwriter by which both the party will be contractually bound.
+After completing all the above things, an underwriting agreement will be executed between the company and underwriter by which both parties will be contractually bound.